 Conclusion

-If you have any questions regarding how to use these, please join our Discord Community and we would be happy to clear any doubts you might have.
+If you have any questions regarding how to use these, please join our Discord Community—we’d be happy to help.